jloser/github.io/index.md

 The driving force behind Bruce Wayne's character is his parents' murder and their absence.
 Despite his trauma, he sets his mind on studying to become a scientist and to train his body into physical perfection to fight crime in Gotham City as Batman, an inspired idea from Wayne's insight into the criminal mind.

+Batman famously said:
+> Everything’s impossible until somebody does it.